 - Another episode had Benny bragging about a place he likes to stay called the "Juniper Breeze", even though it sounds like a dive.
 Eventually it turns out he only stays there because the initials on the towels and bathrobes match his own.

 - In Cabin Pressure, Martin and Douglas have been in an expensive hotel for ten minutes when Martin says they aren't staying there after all.
 Douglas says in that case he's got things to pack.
 Martin asks how he can have unpacked already, and he clarifies they aren't his things.
 Martin tells him not to forget the mixed nuts.

 - Your character can do this in The Elder Scrolls games.
 Prior to Skyrim, no repercussions result; in Skyrim, the innkeeper can send a few hired goons after you if you do so.

-- Exaggerated in Spongebob Squarepants, episode "Kracked Krabs".
+- Spongebob Squarepants: In the episode "Kracked Krabs".
 Mr. Krabs starts "exaggerating" (stealing) from the hotel room, and Spongebob helps him.
 They steal the toiletries, the furniture, the wall....
 They stole the entire room!
 As a hotel worker inspects their suitcase, the entire room pops out.

 - One Looney Tunes travelogue short showed a man who collected hotel silverware and towels.
 He is shown having several of them in his hands and when the camera pulled back, it's revealed he's in a jail cell.

-- The Simpsons: In the fifth season episode "The Boy Who Knew Too Much", we get this hilarious piece of conversation:
+- In "The Boy Who Knew Too Much", we get this hilarious piece of conversation: